 Republican critics of Social Security, like former Sen. Alan Simpson of Wyoming (now 88 and notorious for once calling Social Security a “milk cow with 310 million teats”) have tried to incite a generational war between young workers and older retirees, the better to undermine and privatize the system.
 But this obscene strategy has never worked.

 Why?
 Think about it: Have you ever heard a young person complain about the amount of retirement benefits her or his parents were receiving, saying those benefits were too great?
+Have you ever made that complaint?
 Of course not!
-Kids and adult grandkids know that without Social Security they’d be having to financially support their aging parents and grandparents!
+Kids and adult grandkids and their parents know that without Social Security they’d be having to financially support their aging parents and grandparents!
 Turning things around, have you ever heard old people complain that they need higher benefits and the hell with their children’s grandchildren’s future Social Security?
 No!
 Of course not.
 Here’s the reality: Older people have always been the strongest defenders of an enduring Social Security system that will be there for their progeny.

 The reason I’m telling you to be confident in the future of Social Security is because everyone in this country depends on it, including you, especially as employers continue to eliminate company pension plans.
 And even if this democracy we supposedly live in is failing to live up to its promise, corrupted as it has become by the influence of money on politics, by lazy pro-corporate journalism, and by the deliberate misinformation spread by social media, if there are still elections in mid-century, and if there is still a functioning economy, there will be a Social Security System in place paying benefits.
 And those benefits will be at least at the level promised to those having the FICA payroll tax deducted from each paycheck to support it year in and year out.